WASHINGTON RENEGADES RUGBY FOOTBALL CLUB

 SECTION 2.
 ANNUAL MEETINGS

-The members shall meet annually during the first week in December for the purpose of electing Directors and transacting any
+The members shall meet annually during the month of August for the purpose of electing Directors and transacting any

 other necessary business.
 Each member shall vote by written ballot, casting one vote for each vacant board position.
 Should a